Caleb-o/tinylang/README.md

 	* List - [1, 2, 3]
 	* Dictionary - {"foo": 123, "bar": 456}
 * Ranges - 0..100, 0..=100

+### Fixes / Modifications
+* Use numeric IDs for types instead of raw strings (somewhat faster comparisons etc)
+* References should hold the variable itself and not an identifier (this confuses the resolution and requires scope climbing to resolve)

 ## Desirables
 * Bytecode interpreter